Biochemistry – The Building Blocks of Life

 Microbes and You

-Through this module, you will be given perspective on how microbes interact with humans, animals, plants and other organisms; how they influence environmental processes, and how microbial products contribute to healthcare, food production, and manufacturing.
+Through this module, you will be given perspective a on how microbes interact with humans, animals, plants and other organisms; how they influence environmental processes, and how microbial products contribute to healthcare, food production, and manufacturing.
 It will address the influence of technological developments, and scientific understanding of microbes and the public perception of them.
-You’ll spend two hours per week in lectures and tutorials studying for this module.

 In a series of lectures, workshops and practicals you’ll further develop your understanding of gene structure, function and regulation and investigate how this knowledge can be applied in recombinant DNA technology through DNA sequencing and genetic engineering.